Differentiable Model Selection for Ensemble Learning: e2e-CEL Evaluation

-As described in Section \ref{sec:Intro}, ensemble learning schemes are most effective when agent models are accurate and have high error diversity.
-In this section, agents are deliberately trained to have high error diversity with respect to input samples belonging to different classes.
-This is done by composing for each agent model $f_i \; (1 \leq i \leq n)$ a training dataset $\mathcal{X}_i$ in which a subset of classes is over-represented, resulting agents that specialize in identifying one or more classes.
-The exact class composition of each dataset $\mathcal{X}_i$ depends on the particular classification task and on the agent's intended specialization.
+\paragraph{Experimental settings.} As described in Section \ref{sec:Intro} and in Appendix A, ensemble learning schemes are most effective when base learner models are accurate and have high error diversity.
+In this work, base learners are deliberately trained to have high error diversity with respect to input samples belonging to different classes.
+This is done by composing for each base learner model $f_i \; (1 \leq i \leq n)$ a training set $\mathcal{X}_i$ in which a subset of classes is over-represented, resulting base learners that specialize in identifying those classes.
+The exact class composition of each dataset $\mathcal{X}_i$ depends on the particular classification task and on the base learner's intended specialization.

-For each task, each agents is designed to be specialized for recognizing either one or two particular classes.
-To this end, the training set of each agent is partitioned to have a majority of samples belonging to a particular class, while the remaining part of the training dataset is uniformly distributed across all other classes by random sampling.
-Specifically, to compose the ensemble for each task, a single agent is trained to specialize on each possible class, and on each pair of classes (e.g., digits $1$ and $2$ in MNIST).
-When $c$ is the number of classes, the experimental smart ensemble then consists of $c + {c \choose 2}$ total agents.
-Training a specialized agent in this way generally leads to high accuracy over its specialty classes, but low accuracy over all other classes.
-Therefore in this experimental setup, no single agent is capable of achieving high overall accuracy on the master test set $\mathcal{X}_{\texttt{test}}$.
+For each task, each base learners is designed to be specialized for recognizing either one or two particular classes.
+To this end, the training set of each base learner is partitioned to have a majority of samples belonging to a particular class, while the remaining part of the training dataset is uniformly distributed across all other classes by random sampling.
+Specifically, to compose the \emph{smart ensemble} for each task, a single base learner is trained to specialize on each possible class, and on each pair of classes (e.g., digits $1$ and $2$ in MNIST).
+When $c$ is the number of classes, the experimental smart ensemble then consists of $c + {c \choose 2}$ total base learners.
+Training a specialized base learner in this way generally leads to high accuracy over its specialty classes, but low accuracy over all other classes.
+Therefore in this experimental setup, no single base learner is capable of achieving high overall accuracy on the master test set $\mathcal{X}_{\texttt{test}}$.
+This feature is also recurrent in federated analytic models \citep{federatedLearning}.